 Rosie Schinners (b.1979) is a collage artist who resides on Salt Spring Island, British Columbia, Canada.
-She holds a Bachelor of Art from the University of Guelph as well as a Bachelor of Fine Art from the Nova Scotia College of Art and Design.
+She holds a Bachelor of Art from the University of Guelph as well as a Bachelor of Fine Art from NSCAD University in Halifax.
 Although focusing on painting during her formal art education, returning to collage art as a primary medium was a natural transition.
 From a young age, she has been cutting, pasting, and leaving trails of scrap paper around the house.

 - BFA in Painting at NSCAD University